carlocardella/vscode-auto-git-extension/README.md

 - `vscode-autoGit.syncAfterCommit` (boolean): If true, perform a git pull/push sync immediately after each auto-commit.
 If false, only commits are performed automatically (sync manually or via periodic timer).
 Default: false
 - `vscode-autoGit.statusBar` (boolean): Show a status bar indicator for Auto Git enabled/disabled state and working status.
 Default: true
 - `vscode-autoGit.debounceIntervalSeconds` (number): Number of seconds of inactivity before auto-commit is triggered after editing a file.
 Default: 30, minimum: 5
+- `vscode-autoGit.preferredModel` (string): Identifier of the language model to use for commit message generation (e.g., Copilot model id).
+Leave empty to use the globally selected model.

 ## Requirements
 - Git must be installed and available in your PATH